ojilles/jilles.net/_posts/2013-08-22-doing-graphite-derivates-correctly.md

 Possible causes are:
  * Servers were not able to push data to graphite
- * Internal counters got looped b/c interger space
+ * Internal counters got looped b/c integer space
  * Internal counters got reset b/c service restart (or similar)

 What causes these spikes?
-Due to the fact that we first sum the different data sources, the data looks like this right before reaching the nonNegativeDerivative() funciton:
+Due to the fact that we first sum the different data sources, the data looks like this right before reaching the nonNegativeDerivative() function:

 ![Summed data][pic3]